 Personal loans can be small or large loans, ranging from a few hundred dollars to thousands of dollars.
 They are usually provided in a lump sum, typically an unsecured loan at a fixed interest rate for a fixed time period, usually 1-7 years.
 Personal loan requirements vary by lender but consider things like debt-to-income ratio and credit score.

 What are the types of personal loans?

-Most personal loans are unsecured, meaning the loan is not backed up by any collateral.
+Most personal loans are unsecure meaning the loan is not backed up by any collateral.
 Because of this, lenders charge a higher interest rate.
 Sometimes called “installment loans”, unsecured personal loans have a benefit of regular set payments each month.
 Lenders base these loans on your income and credit score.
 Sometimes it may be difficult to get approved for these loans if your credit is less-than-perfect.